In the direct order type or restock model, you order items for your supplier to ship directly to Amazon. Here's how to do that in RestockPro.

 - Ship items by case pack: Check the box to ship by case pack, if applicable.
 A Case Qty column will appear automatically, along with the Ship Qty (which shows the number of units).

 - Sticker?
-Check this box if Amazon requires labels for this item.
+This box will be checked if Amazon requires labels for this item.

 - Who preps: Choose whether the seller (supplier in this case) or Amazon will prep this item.
 (If you choose Amazon, you will see the prep cost here for informational purposes.)